Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlInstance.md

 ```

 ### -StorageSizeInGB
-Determines how much Storage size to associate with Managed instance
+Determines how much Storage size to associate with instance

 ```yaml
 Type: Int32